pariajm/joint-disfluency-detector-and-parser/README.md

 8. [Credits](#credits)

 ### Task
-<div align="justify">Disfluency refers to any interruptions in the normal flow of speech, including filled pauses (*um*, *uh*), repetitions (*they're ... they're here*), corrections (*to Sydney ... no to Melbourne*), false starts (*we would like ... let's go*), parenthetical asides (_you know_, *I mean*), partial words (*wou-*, *oper-*) and interjections (*well*, *like*).
+Disfluency refers to any interruptions in the normal flow of speech, including filled pauses (*um*, *uh*), repetitions (*they're ... they're here*), corrections (*to Sydney ... no to Melbourne*), false starts (*we would like ... let's go*), parenthetical asides (*you know*, *I mean*), partial words (*wou-*, *oper-*) and interjections (*well*, *like*).
 One type of disfluency which is especially problematic for conventional syntactic parsers are speech repairs.
 A speech repair consists of three main parts; the *reparandum*, the *interregnum* and the *repair*.
 As illustrated in the example below, the reparandum *we don't* is the part of the utterance that is replaced or repaired, the interregnum *uh I mean* (which consists of a filled pause *uh* and a discourse marker *I mean*) is an optional part of the disfluency, and the repair *a lot of states don't* replaces the reparandum.
 The fluent version is obtained by removing the reparandum and the interregnum.

 <p align="center">
   <img src="img/flat-ex.jpg" width=380 height=120>
 </p>

-<div align="justify">We train a joint disfluency detection and constituency parsing model for transcribed speech on Switchboard.
+We train a joint disfluency detection and constituency parsing model for transcribed speech on Switchboard.
 In the Switchboard treebank corpus the *reparanda*, *filled pauses* and *discourse markers* are dominated by *EDITED*, *INTJ* and *PRN* nodes, respectively as shown below.
 Filled pauses and discourse markers belong to a finite set of words and phrases, so INTJ and PRN nodes are trivial to detect.
 Detecting EDITED nodes, however, is challenging and is the main focus of disfluency detection models.

 <p align="center">
   <img src="img/tree-ex.jpg" width=600 height=300>